pauloo27/TrucoReact/README.md

 > yarn install

-Then start the react server using:
+Then start the React server using:

 > yarn start